Bg

 When do babies laugh for the first time?

-One of the most emotionally rewarding experiences of early parenthood is getting to hear those first baby giggles.
-They’re not only adorable but they also help your little one express their contentment and increase the infant-caregiver bond.
+One of the most emotionally rewarding experiences of early parenthood is hearing those first baby giggles.
+They’re not only adorable, but they also help your little one express their contentment and increase the infant-caregiver bond.

 In this article, we’ll help you set expectations around when you may expect your baby to giggle and laugh, give you tips for encouraging this skill, and let you know what comes next in terms of infant communication.